 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

-ANIM5501 Evolution and Development
+ANIM5501 Comparative Reproduction and Development

 - 6 points

-- The topics of this unit include patterns of development in brain, limbs, kidneys and associated ducts, aortic arches and associated heart organisation.
+- The topics of this unit include comparative reproduction and patterns of development in brain, limbs, kidneys and associated ducts, aortic arches and associated heart organisation.
 Development of non-mammalian species is investigated in detail (fish, amphibians) as well as a focus on marsupials.
 Systems are interpreted from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny.
 Content is delivered through lectures, workshop/discussions and practical classes.